 Who are these awesome light people anyway?

-The first thing that was established upon visiting some Christmas Light houses was that all the home owners had one thing in common.
-They had a desire to make people, children, families happy.
+The first thing that was established upon visiting the houses with Christmas Lights was that all the homeowners had one thing in common.
+They had a desire to make people, children, and families happy.
 Their lights are designed to bring joy.
+In some cases, these wonderful people even used this experience to raise money for charities!
 WE LOVE THIS

-The things is when our writers went to some homes they discovered it wasn’t all candycanes and happy kids singing carols.
+When our writers went to some homes, they discovered it wasn’t all candy canes and happy kids singing carols.

-The Brisbane Kids team got to chatting with some of the home owners AND they asked us if we would mind asking you (Brisbane)- no.. not YOU specifically- its ok.. just Brisbane in general for some common courtesy.
+The Brisbane Kids team got to chatting with some of the residents AND they asked us if we would mind asking you (Brisbane)- no.. not YOU specifically- it’s ok.. just Brisbane in general for some common courtesy.

-It’s not ok to drink alcohol in their front yard.
+- It’s not okay to drink alcohol in their front yard.

-When you go and see Christmas Lights, the residents want you to be aware that people live in these streets.
-As importantly LOTS of people want to see the Christmas Lights and so stopping in front of their homes for 5 minutes + in your car (in the middle of the road) while other cars bank back probably isn’t an ideal situation.
-Also please be understanding that these people sleep and THIS is not ok- Have a look at what one Brisbane family was sent!
+When you see Christmas Lights, the residents want you to be aware that people live in these streets.
+As importantly LOTS of people want to see the Christmas Lights so stopping in front of their homes for 5 minutes + in your car (in the middle of the road) while other cars bank back probably isn’t an ideal situation.
+Also please understand that these people sleep and THIS is not ok- Have a look at what one Brisbane family was sent!

 Brisbane Kids believes

-We believe in Christmas and if you are reading this then you do too.
-So when you head off into the spirit of Christmas seeing Christmas Lights just lend some thought to the people who make it possible and perhaps send some goodwill and cheer their way.
+We believe in Christmas and if you are reading this, then you do too.
+So when you head off into the spirit of Christmas seeing Christmas Lights lend some thought to the people who make it possible and perhaps send some goodwill and cheer their way.

-I am thinking it might be nice if all Brisbane Kids followers say THANK YOU this year as we pass through and by the homes that bring such joy to children everywhere.
+I think it might be nice if all Brisbane Kids followers say THANK YOU this year as we pass through and by the homes that bring such joy to children everywhere.